clojuredocs/guides/articles/tutorials/vim_fireplace.md

 Once installed, there's really nothing to configure.
 Yay!

+## Vim Basics

+`vimtutor` is a ~30 minute tutorial on the bare basics of using Vim.
+It is included with Vim and it will get your some real experience editing text with Vim.

+On Unix-based systems(ie: Mac, Linux), if Vim has been properly installed, you can start `vimtutor` from the shell.

+On MS-Windows you can find it in the Program/Vim menu or execute vimtutor.bat from your Vim installation directory.

+For more information on vimtutor and how to use it on other platforms, run `:help tutor` inside vim.

+It is also recommended to have a cheat sheet handy when starting out so you have the commands in front of you if you need them.
+There are a lot of options available, but [this one](http://www.viemu.com/vi-vim-cheat-sheet.gif) is fairly clean and makes a lot of sense after running through `vimtutor`.

 ## Basics

 Let's go through the process of creating a simple project to demonstrate some of fireplace.vim's capabilities.